Utah State Parks are Open to Respective County Residents - SUU News

 Snow Canyon State Park

-Please note that Arches, Bryce Canyon, Canyonlands, and Zions National Parks are closed until further notice.
+Please note that Arches, Bryce Canyon, Canyonlands and Zions National Parks are closed until further notice.

-State Route 9 (Zion-Mount Carmel Highway and Tunnel) and Kolob Terrace Road, the two roads through Zion National Park will remain open for the safety and needs of local residents only.
+State Route 9 (Zion-Mount Carmel Highway and Tunnel) and Kolob Terrace Road, the two roads through Zion National Park, will remain open for the safety and needs of local residents only.
 Stopping at pull-offs will be prohibited.

 For up to date information, visit the Utah State Parks website.